w314/notes/javaNotes/sqlNotes.md

 > What are constraints and can you describe a few constraints?

+`Constraints` are rules for columns to ensure validity of data.

 `Constraints` are used to define a database schema and are the backbone for defining `integrity constraints` of the schema.
 They help validate data beyond just a simple data type.

 - `NOT NULL` Ensures that a column's value is not null.